joshsaintjacque/RubyUtilities/README.md

 A series of useful classes and extensions for the Ruby core.

 ## What's Inside
+Various supporting modules including additions to the Ruby core and new classes.
+Most involve a basic and extensible solution to a common problem.

 ## How to Use It

 ## Inspiration/Credits
 The problems solved by this codebase came from a number of sources:
 * "Cracking the Coding Interview", 6th Edition.
+* This blog post about [Reversing a Linked List in Ruby](http://commandercoriander.net/blog/2012/12/23/reversing-a-linked-list-in-ruby/) was very helpful in working through linked lists.
 * Issues I've needed to solve on unrelated projects.

 ## License